 Each year, the U.S. Railroad Retirement Board (RRB) prepares a Form BA-6, Certificate of Service Months and Compensation, for every railroad employee with creditable railroad compensation in the previous calendar year.
 The RRB will mail the forms to employees during the first half of June.
-While every effort has been made to maintain current addresses for all active railroad employees, anyone with compensation reported in 2019 who has not received Form BA-6 by July 1, or needs a replacement, should contact an RRB field office by calling the agency toll-free at (1-877-772-5772).
+Anyone with compensation reported in 2020 who has not received Form BA-6 by July 1, or who needs a replacement, should contact the RRB field office by calling toll-free at 1-877-772-5772.

-Form BA-6 provides employees with a record of their railroad retirement service and compensation, and the information shown is used to determine whether an employee qualifies for benefits and the amount of those benefits.
-It is important that employees review their Form BA-6 to see whether their own records of service months and creditable compensation agree with the figures shown on the form.
+Form BA-6 provides employees with a record of their railroad retirement service and compensation.
+The information shown is used to determine whether an employee qualifies for benefits and the amount of those benefits; therefore, it is important that employees review their Form BA-6 to see whether their own records of service months and creditable compensation agree with the form.

 Form BA-6 also shows, in the section designated Employee Contributions, the cumulative amount of tier II railroad retirement payroll taxes paid by the employee over and above tier I social security equivalent payroll taxes.
 While the RRB does not collect or maintain payroll tax information, the agency computes this amount from its compensation records in order to advise retired employees of their payroll tax contributions for Federal income tax purposes.

 A new addition to the form is a field in the lower-right corner of the form that indicates if the employee is eligible to claim unemployment or sickness benefits.
 At the same time, the RRB streamlined the form and explanatory information on the reverse, largely by providing detailed instructions for reviewing the form on the agency website at RRB.gov/BA-6.